NEWS

 Related: Winter Driving Tips and Safety Advice

 Need to know whether to warm up your car in the winter?
 (Short answer: Usually not.)
 How to free it from a snowbank or ice patch?
 (Create a rocking momentum, among other things.)
 What happens with tire pressure?
 (It falls, but there’s more to the story.)
 Advice on some winter-friendly cars to buy next time you’re shopping?
 (Not all of them are SUVs.)
-We’ve checked all of those boxes, and we have even more articles about winter car care and cold-weather preparedness.

-See our stories below.
+See our stories below:

 How to Free Your Car From a Snowbank or Ice Patch